braze-inc/braze-docs/_docs/_user_guide/engagement_tools/landing_pages/drag_and_drop.md

 ### Can I create a webhook inside a landing page?

-No, this is not currently supported.
+No, this isn't currently supported.

 ### What features are on the roadmap for landing pages? {#roadmap}

 Additional features are in development.
 These include:

 * New Liquid tag for linking a landing page in a Braze messaging channel
-* Automatic user merging when a landing page is sent via a Braze channel
+* Automatic user merging when a landing page is sent through a Braze channel
 * Basic reporting page
 * Drag-and-drop form blocks for checkboxes and dropdowns
 * Standard event for tracking and retargeting based on form submissions